iivanoo/gender.py/README.md

 ```
 python genderCsv.py ./names.csv
 ```
+Where the names.csv file should contain a column named "name".

 Resuming a partial execution (maybe due to having reached the quota limits of genderize.io): pass a names.csv file already containing the gender-related columns.
 GenderCsv.py will automatically resume the execution from the first row where the gender-related columns are not filled.